shirley-park/nook/documentation/Tech.md

 ---
 ## Gitflow
 There will be two branches (server and client) and I create sub-branches under each for the specific feature I am working on.
+I will merge to the main branch once a specific feature or kanban task is complete.